sjhloco/build_fabric/README.md

 # Deploy Leaf and Spine

 This playbook will deploy a leaf and spine fabric and its related services in a declarative manner.
 You only have to define a few key values such as *naming convention*, *number of devices* and *addresses ranges*, the playbook will do the rest.

+This all came about from my project for the IPSpace automation course and was used in part for the initial setup N9K DC setup.
+This is designed to be run on the N9Kv, to run it declaratively on physical devices you will need a few minor tweaks to *bse_tmpl.j2* file as different hardware can have slightly different base commands.

+I am done with building DCs and with my programing knowledge is probably the limit I can take this so dont envisage any future chanegs to this.
+This README just gives the important information, is more examples in the variable files and I tried to explain it in more detail in my [blog](https://theworldsgonemad.net/2021/automate-dc-pt1)

-It is structured into the following 5 roles giving you the option to deploy part or all of the fabric using playbook tags.
+It playbook (*PB_build_fabric.yml*) deployment is structured into the following 5 roles giving you the option to deploy part or all of the fabric using playbook tags.

 - base: Non-fabric specific core configuration such as hostname, address ranges, users, acls, ntp, etc
 - fabric: Fabric specific elements such as fabric size, interfaces (spine-to->leaf/border), OSPF, BGP and MLAG